Aug

 Frequently Cited Articles:

-This is a brief chart that provides an overview (linked to PubMed) of some of the most commonly cited articles on strangulation and DV articles.
+This is an overview (linked to PubMed) of some of the most commonly cited articles on strangulation and DV articles.

 Source: Michelle Fakler